 I’m Emily Polis Gibson, a wife, mother, farmer and family physician, living the rural life in northwest Washington state.
 I’ve been chronicling life on the farm, in the barn and in the exam room for over a decade, though my emphasis is on raising our family in faithful stewardship to our God and to the land we call home for the time being.

 This blog is a mix of stories, personal essays, memoir, poetry, reflections, and meditations along with my own photos, many of which have now been published elsewhere, including numerous stories in Country Magazine by Reiman Publications/Readers Digest in addition to regular contributions to KevinMD.com, aholyexperience.com, www.patheos.com and her.menuetics.
-Most recently, one of my essays was published in The Jane Effect, a book celebrating Jane Goodall and I have a poem published in a literary guide for Lent, Between Midnight and Dawn edited by Sara Arthur.
+Most recently, one of my essays was published in The Jane Effect, a book celebrating Jane Goodall, another in the anthology Everbloom and a poem published in a literary guide for Lent, Between Midnight and Dawn edited by Sara Arthur.

 I am a member of the Redbud Writers Guild.